Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Introduction

+Detection of PGWs would not only confirm the inflationary scenario but also validate the quantum description of gravity at scales much larger than the Planck length.

-In the present study, we introduce a new schema to search for the unique imprints of the PGWs on the spatial correlations of the EM emission from furthest objects and show how high-precision measurements of the angular size $ \theta$ of distant objects using Very Long Baseline Interferometers (VLBI) can exert constraints on PGWs.
-The VLBI imaging technique takes advantage of the largest possible baselines (from several meters to thousands of kilometers) to precisely determine the location and fine structure of astronomical sources including Active Galactic Nucleis (AGNs) \cite{cohen1973introduction,falcke2000radio,pushkarev2015milky,an2018capabilities,algaba2013high}.
-In a typical VLBI experiment, the incoming radiation of a distant source is collected by two or more spatially separated telescopes (see Fig.~\ref{fig2}).
+In the present study, we introduce a new schema to search for the unique imprints of the PGWs on the spatial correlations of the EM emission from the furthest objects and show how spatial correlations governed by the van Citter-Zernike theorem and measured by Very Long Baseline Interferometers (VLBI) are influenced by PGWs.
+The VLBI imaging technique takes advantage of the largest possible baselines (from several meters to thousands of kilometers) to precisely determine the location and fine structure of astronomical sources, including Active Galactic Nuclei (AGNs) \cite{cohen1973introduction,falcke2000radio,pushkarev2015milky,an2018capabilities,algaba2013high}.
+In a typical VLBI experiment, the incoming radiation of a distant source is collected by two or more spatially separated telescopes (see Fig.~\ref{fig3}).
 The existence of spatial correlations throughout the projected baseline of the interferometer leads to the appearance of an interference pattern (non-vanishing visibility), which is used to determine the geometrical properties of the object, such as its angular diameter.